ryanfox1985/ffmpeg_join/README.md

 # ffmpeg_join

-ffmpeg_join is a command line for join video files using ffmpeg tool.
+Ffmpeg_join is a command line for join video files using ffmpeg tool.

 `TODO png or gif usage`